tc39/proposal-deep-path-properties-for-record/README.md

 # Overview

 [Record literals](https://github.com/tc39/proposal-record-tuple) sometimes include deeply nested structures, but the syntax for describing them (either as a fresh value, or based on a previous value via spread syntax) can be cumbersome and/or verbose.
-Deep path properties for `Record` literals provides a solution to this problem, by introducing a new syntax for describing deeply nested structures in a more succient and readable way.
+Deep path properties for `Record` literals provides a solution to this problem, by introducing a new syntax for describing deeply nested structures in a more succinct and readable way.

 ## Examples